aeon-engine/aeon-engine/README.md

 - Clone of the above mentioned precompiled library repositories.
-- Create an environment variable AEON_LIBRARIES_PATH that points to this repository
+- Create an environment variable AEON_LIBRARIES_PATH that points to this repository Be sure you use forward slashes; even on windows!
 - Run either bootstrap.sh (osx/linux) or bootstrap.cmd (windows).

 Code style